gaslight/posts/posts/2013-07-02-chai-date-time-assertions.md

 # Chai Date and Time Assertions

-We are using Konacha and Chai on a project and we needed to compare a bunch of time values in our specs.
+We are using [Konacha](https://github.com/jfirebaugh/konacha) and [Chai](http://chaijs.com/) on a project and we needed to compare a bunch of time values in our specs.

-## Comparing dates and times in JavaScript
+## Comparing Dates and Times in JavaScript

 Date equality in JavaScript is not based on value.